techdev-VIK/TrackerCRM/README.md

 # Tracker CRM

 The Tracker CRM app will focus on lead management with defined steps for each lead's lifecycle.
-We can assign sales agents to leads and allow users to add comments or updates to each lead.
+We can create new leads, assign sales agents to leads and allow users to add comments or updates to each lead.
+A dedicated dashboard is available for the users.
+Apart from this reports and sales details can also be viewed.

 ## Technology Stack

 * Styling using Bootstrap
 * React Router for routes
-* React Context to manage state globally.
+* React Context to manage state globally
 * React with chart.js
-* Axios: For making API requests.
+* Axios: For making API requests
 * Express & Node for API Repo Link
+* React-Toastify to add notifications to app
 * MongoDB using mongoose for data storage